CANCER OF THE FEMALE GENITAL TRACT & SSD BENEFITS

 HOW TO MEET LISTING 13.23 FOR CANCER OF THE FEMALE GENITAL TRACT

 Meeting the listing is always based upon your medical records.
 One of the best things you can do for your case is obtain a letter from your treating doctor about your cancer.
 For example, your doctor can discuss when your cancer began, your symptoms, and if your cancer prevents you from working.
-Additionally, your doctor should review listing 13.23 and address whether you meet the listing in a letter to the SSA.
+Additionally, your doctor should review listing 13.23.
+Then, your doctor should discuss whether you meet the listing in a letter to the SSA.
 Listing 13.23 is below:

 13.23 Cancers of the female genital tract – carcinoma or sarcoma (including primary peritoneal carcinoma).